 I was recently challenged by Voyage Wall Art to use their wallpaper in a DIY project, in a way other than just on the wall.
-Well you know how much I love wallpaper, so here’s what I did.
+Well you know how much I love wallpaper, and here’s how to use it when you’re doing up an old dressing table.

 As you probably know we are undergoing major renovation work at the moment, converting the attic into a bedroom and so I’ve been planning the decor for a little while.
 I came across this incredible old dressing table in a charity shop for just £30 and knew it was perfect for the space, and for this challenge.
 All it needed was a little TLC.